 3. What career paths did you follow?

 I have always loved to read and write and have come to consider myself a lifetime learner.
 In college, I majored in Applied Music as a serious performer on trombone at the the University of South Florida (USF)with the intention of pursuing a jazz/classical degree in musical performance.
 It was there that I met my future wife, who I have been married to now for over 43 years.
 At some point in my sophomore year, I became engaged by the anti- war movement and early 1970s counterculture, abandoned my musical ambitions, and felt compelled to change my college major to a liberal arts field.
 I subsequently earned a teaching degree in Social Science Education at USF, a Masters Degree in Urban Studies Education at the University of Miami and eventually entered the teaching field.
 My early years of teaching were filled with disappointment, languishing as a history teacher for thirteen years in poor, inner city schools interspersed with being laid off as a teacher on several occasions.
 My luck turned for the better, however, when I earned my Educational Specialist degree at Nova Southeastern University, putting me in good position to teach at the college level.
 Being underemployed at first as an adjunct professor, juggling teaching assignments at three colleges, I finally advanced to the position of full time tenured professor.
-I then spent fourteen, contented years teaching Reading, Literature, and English Second Language in Fort Lauderdale, Florida.
+I then spent fourteen, contented years teaching Reading, Writing, and English Second Language classes in Fort Lauderdale, Florida.

 4.What factors gave you the interest and freedom to travel?